Legal Nurse Consulting

 - Conduct medical and healthcare research; including standards of care, guidelines, regulations as related to the healthcare facts and issues of a case or claim.

-- Interview witnesses or others pertinent to the healthcare issues in collaboration with the attorney or other legal professionals
+- Interview witnesses or others pertinent to the healthcare on issues in collaboration with the attorney or other legal professionals.

 - Review and draft responses to special interrogatories pertaining to clinical issues.

 - Educate attorneys and/or others involved with the case regarding the medical-legal or healthcare issues of the case.

 - Provide support during discovery, depositions, and trial.

 - Testify at depositions, hearings, or trials as expert health care witness.